 Nearby things to do in Palm Springs

 Your trip to the top of Mount San Jacinto will fill up about half a day.
 Palm Springs offers numerous attractions to complete your trip.
 There are so many things to do in the area you might consider spending at least one night in town.
 Here is a list of our favorite activities in and around Palm Springs.

 - Living Desert Zoo – This family-friendly attraction is a breathtaking experience nestled at the foot of the Santa Rosa Mountains and is a worthwhile destination for any weekend day trip.

-- Moorten Botanical Gardens – A little-known secret of visitors to Palm Springs, the gardens afford guests an opportunity to view a vast and amazing collection desert plants.
+- Moorten Botanical Gardens – A little-known secret of visitors to Palm Springs, the gardens allow guests to view a vast and amazing collection of desert plants.